BorysLevytskyi/DeclarativeUnitTesting/Article.md

 ## Create Entities using fluent syntax
 TODO: Describe the a fluent way of generating entities using domain language
 - why not autofixture?
+- why it is important to always have consistent object

 ```C#